It is an offence to allow your dog to stray, or to take possession of a stray dog without reporting it.

-Any matters relating to stray dogs should be brought to the attention of the Animal Welfare Officer with the following information:
+Any matters relating to stray dogs should be brought to the attention of the Environmental Health Section with the following information:

 All stray dogs found within the Stirling, Falkirk and Clackmannanshire areas by the local authorities or the police are kept at Bandeath Stray Dog Shelter, a facility managed by Stirling Council for stray animals.

 To check if your dog has been taken to Bandeath Stray Dog Shelter please telephone with the following information: